 - Set up, Attend, and Participate in Zoom gatherings

 - Perform basic tasks associated with the following D2L Brightspace tools: Content, Quizzes, Surveys, Discussion, and Assignments

 - 4 Discussion Posts (1 connection, 3 summary) and responses to peers

 Faculty (Full-time and part-time), Instructional Designers and Technologists, and Faculty Developers/Trainers.

 Most participants are able to complete this course by committing 4-6 hours per week (mileage may vary).

 As you progress through this course, please consider how you can use the assignments as a way to highlight your work on your Professional Development Plan.
 Consider sharing your work with your leadership team.

 Use the RSVP tool below to register.
 There is a limit of 30 participants per course.

 Because we need time to enroll participants into the corresponding D2L Brightspace Course site, we will close RSVPs the Friday prior to the start of this course.

-Accommodations: If you require accommodations (live captioning, etc.) to participate in this event, please send an email to the person at the bottom of this page.
+Accommodations: If you require accommodations to participate in this event, please send an email to the facilitator at the bottom of this page.